sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 extra.author = "Christopher Roman, Zhijing Li"
 extra.bio = """
 [Zhijing Li](https://tissue3.github.io/) is a 2nd year Phd student at ECE department, Cornell.
 She is interested in compiler optimization and domain-specific languages. \n
+Christopher Roman is a second semester MEng student in computer science.
+He is interested in compilers and distributed systems.
+He is also the best [Melee](https://en.wikipedia.org/wiki/Super_Smash_Bros._Melee) player at Cornell. :)
 """
 extra.latex = true